 More sales doesn’t necessarily mean fewer expenses, but it does help offset them.
 Having a thriving Amazon business can easily make up for the platform’s numerous fees.

 A helpful way to increase your profitability on Amazon is to opt in to Fulfillment by Amazon (FBA).
-According to the company’s 2021 Small Business Empowerment Report, sellers see a 20% to 25% increase in sales after joining the program.
+According to the company’s 2021 Small Business Empowerment Report, sellers see a 20%–25% increase in sales after joining the program.

 Lastly, Amazon provides several useful tools to help its sellers traverse their fees.

-By first learning about Amazon’s fees and how you can reduce them, and then utilizing the platform’s tools as you grow your business, your seller experience will be much smoother.
+By learning about Amazon’s fees and how you can reduce them, then utilizing the platform’s tools as you grow your business, your seller experience will be much smoother.